Rainbow Book List Committee

 - Communicate frequently with jury members regarding nominated books.

-- Report to OLOS, GLBTRT, and SRRT as needed.
+- Report to OLOS, and GLBTRT as needed.

 - Provide publicity as needed regarding the Project and its bibliographies.